 3. Cut two rounds out of the butternut squash flesh, each about 2 cm deep.
 Any unused butternut squash can be used to make a soup (such as this one).

-4. Heat the olive oil in a casserole or other oven proof dish over a high heat.
+4. Heat the olive oil in a casserole or other oven proof dish over a medium heat.
 Carefully place the butternut squash rounds into the oil.
 Cook for two minutes or until they start to colour then carefully flip each round over and cook for a further two minutes.
 Pour in the vegetable stock and then place the dish in the pre-heated oven.
 Cook for 20 minutes, or until the squash is tender.

 5. Meanwhile, for the fricassee, heat the oil in a frying pan over a medium heat.
 Add the chopped onion.
 Cook, stirring, for five minutes until the onion has softened and become translucent.
 Add the garlic, sea salt, ground cumin, turmeric and ground coriander and stir, then add the mushrooms.
 Cook for two minutes, stirring, then add the porcini mushrooms with their soaking stock.
 Stir to combine and lower the heat.
-Cook for a further 7-8 minutes, stirring, until the fresh mushrooms are tender and the stock has been largely absorbed.
+Cook for a further 7-8 minutes, stirring, until the fresh mushrooms are tender and the stock has reduced and thickened.
 Remove the pan from the heat.
 Stir in the chopped fresh coriander, reserving a little for garnish, and squeeze over the lemon juice.

 6. To serve, place a butternut squash fondant on each plate, surrounded by a generous helping of mushroom fricassee, sprinkled with the reserved chopped coriander.